TuriSc/RP2040-DFPlayer/README.md

 - set the equalizer to one of six built-in presets
 - set playback mode to single play, folder repeat, single repeat, or random
 - pause and resume playback
-- query player status and id of current track
+- query player status, id of current track, and total number of tracks available
 - send custom commands

 The device supports many more commands than this library implements, most of which can be invoked calling dfplayer_write().
 For example, to put the device in standby mode you can use: